loglizzy/dex-custom/README.md

 ## aditional changes
 * Cleans old memory when executing a new instance
 * Disabled AutoLocalize, that was translating objects names

+## soon!
+im going to implement a thread runner on the dex searcher, it will take at least 4 times less to list the entire game objects